kloimhardt/bb-web/README.md

  If you see the `Could not find: org.httpkit.server` error, by accident you are using a Babashka version that does not support http-kit.

 If everything works as expected, your web-browser will open and show some buttons.
-Try them out.
+Try them out and see Babashka in action on the client side.

 To code your own ideas, edit the file `client.cljs`.
 Maybe change the text that is displayed on top of the web-page.
 Press the browser reload button.